neginn2001/New-project/README.md

 # New-project
-Welcome to the new post.
+Welcome to the new project.